 - Integrity and Scholarship

 - Graduate Student-Supervisor Relationships

 Be sure to contact your department before accessing the GET Course.
-Your department may be using other courses/workshops etc. to meet the ethics training requirement.
+Your department may be using other courses/workshops etc. to meet the Academic Integrity and Ethics Training Requirement.

 | Note: This online course does not supercede existing ethics policies and procedures at the University of Alberta.
 If you are uncertain how this course fits in with the ethics training requirements of your department or faculty, contact your department.

 How to Access the GET Course

 Your first step is to self register in the GET Course using your Campus Computing ID (CCID) and password.
 Once you've self-registered, the GET Course will appear in your listing of courses in eClass.

 Academic Integrity and Ethics Resources

 See our additional resources for more opportunities for you to receive ethics training.
 Please Note: A discussion with the Graduate Contact/Coordinator from your respective department/faculty is required if ethics credit is being pursued.
 All options are not accepted by all departments/faculties.

 Effective March 2009, departments no longer submit a Completion of Academic Integrity and Ethics Component form for students.
 Instead, completion of the ethics component is verified on the appropriate program completion form at the end of a student's program.
 Please see our Convocation page for further details.